 Capital Structure cannot affect the total earnings of a firm, but it can affect the share of earnings of equity shareholders.
 From example 3 above, it can be seen that whenever we have a higher degree of financial leverage, i.e. when we have a high amount of Debt in our capital structure, then this is going to give a leverage effect on the Earnings Per Share because in the example we can see that a company is taking the highest level of leverage in Plan C and by doing so the earnings per share is maximum in this case.

 The analysis of this Financial Leverage formula shows that Financial Leverage has helped in improving the Earnings Per Share of Equity Shareholders.
 It helps to conclude that the higher the ratio of Debt to Equity, the greater the return for the equity shareholders.

 You can use the following Financial Leverage Calculator.

 |Financial Leverage Formula||=||

-This has been a guide to Financial Leverage formula.
+This has been a guide to the Financial Leverage formula.
 Here we discuss How to Calculate Financial Leverage along with practical examples.
-We also provide Financial Leverage Calculator with downloadable excel template.
+We also provide Financial Leverage Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –